alx/tensordock_deploy/README.md

 Script to deploy a VM on `marketplace.tensordock.com` using API.

-Filters by County or City and notifies you via Telegram 🌍.
+Filters by County, Region or City and notifies you via Telegram 🌍.

 ## Installation 💻